tovarfranco/grupo-12-RoosterMusic/README.md

 - https://www.blackmusic.com.ar/
 - https://www.mercadolibre.com.ar/

-We choose Gray Music and Baires Rocks because of their formats and styles.
-We consider they are not good enough and we will improve them.
+We choose Gray Music and Baires Rocks webpages because of their implementation of formats and styles.
+These two pages have a high reputation in the industry of Music, so we found interesting to take a look at them.
-We select Black Music and Mercado Libre because of their paid methods and user experience when looking for differents products.
-We believe we can adapt our page to be similiar to them.
+We select Black Music and Mercado Libre due to their paid methods and user experience when looking for differents products.
+We believe we can adapt our page and offer a similar experience.

 ## Jira Board